laravel/docs/strings.md

     // 'laravel.com'

 You may also pass an array.
-If the string starts with any of the values in the array it will be removed.
+If the string starts with any of the values in the array then that value will be removed from string:

     use Illuminate\Support\Str;